 Which fund to apply for

 We administer a variety of charitable funds.
 Please read the criteria for the fund before starting your application form.
 An organisation can receive multiple grants from the Foundation during a 12 month period but can only receive one grant per year per fund.
 Only some of our funds accept applications from Social Enterprises and CICs.
-These are denoted by ‘SE’ on the available grants list.
+Further information can be found in each fund’s criteria.

 Current available grants